TimMitzen/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

-adaptive website is only responsive to a certian point where fully is responsive for all different screen sizes.
+adaptive website is only responsive to a certain point where fully is responsive for all different screen sizes.

 2. Describe what it means to be mobile first vs desktop first.